saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

   gateway 192.168.122.1
 EOF
 ```
-Before doing the next step, make sure you have a ssh keys pair in your home directory (subdirectory .ssh).
-If not the case generate the key pair now
+The second file is user-data.
+In this file I will reference my public key, so make sure to have a ssh keys pair in your home directory (subdirectory .ssh).
+If not the case generate the key pair now with ssh-keygen.

 ```
 ssh-keygen -t rsa
 ```

-the public key will he injected in the cloud image, so that you will be able to log on from the host via ssh.
+the public key in $HOME/.ssh/id_rsa.pub will be injected in the guest, so that you will be able to log on from the host via ssh.

-To have the static IP configured, I added some hacking in the runcmd section below.
-Maybe there is a way to express that I want NM_CONTROLLED to no and ONBOOT to yes via the network section in the meta-data file, but it did not work.
-The commands ifdown/ifup comes from red-hat documentation (workaround for a bug ?).
-So if you don't need a static IP, remove the network-interfaces section from above and remove all lines from section runcmd below (except the first, i.e. keep the remove of cloud-init), remove also the DNS and resolv_conf settings below.
+To have a static IP configured, I added some hacking in the runcmd section in the user-data file.
+Maybe there is a way to express that I want NM_CONTROLLED to no and ONBOOT to yes via the network section in the meta-data file above, but it did not work.
+The commands ifdown/ifup in the runcmd section come from red-hat documentation (workaround for a bug ?).
+But if you don't need a static IP, remove the network-interfaces section from meta-data and remove lines from section runcmd below (all lines except the first, i.e. keep the remove of cloud-init), remove also the DNS and resolv_conf settings.

-Of course adapt the hostname to your need...
+Of course adapt the hostname to your need, in this example it is pg01

-See the chpasswd section, to set a password for root.
+About the *chpasswd* section, it is supposed to set a password for root.
 This is super handy in case of problems because you can log through the console.
 But for some reason the chpasswd section below does not seem to work anymore (it did work at some point..)

 ```bash
 cat > $VMPOOLDIR/user-data <<EOF